danielb2/weather/README.md

 # README

 -   You'll need to `brew install oniguruma` on a mac.
 Search for how to install it in the FAQ here: https://github.com/stedolan/jq/wiki/FAQ#installation or use [nix].
+-   You need to run redis as I'm using that for cache/expiration
 -   run tests with `rake spec`
 -   using [nix] here to ensure reproducibility for this project, please refer [shell.nix](/shell.nix) to see dependencies
 -   requires key set for [mapbox] api using `rails credentials:edit` and openweathermap api key <br>